slipstream/SlipStreamDocumentation/documentation/administrator_guide/index.md

 |Physical/Fixed        |  open source | available    |
 |StratusLab            |  open source | available    |
 |VMWare vCloud         |  proprietary | available    |

+## SlipStream editions

+SlipStream is available in two versions, the **Community** one and the **Enterprise** one.

+Proprietary connectors (see above) are only available on the Enterprise edition.

+For each version we maintain three repositories:

+- Snapshots (most recent code base but may be unstable)
+- Candidates (should be stable but this is not for production)
+- Releases (stable releases for production)